Storyflow Logo

 Pricing and value.
 Total annual cost including AI features.
 Tools where AI stacks as a separate cost scored lower than tools where AI is bundled.

 Workflow fit.
 Three real projects: daily PKM, multi-project consulting system, documentary research.
-Tools that fit one but not the others got split scores.
+Tools that fit one but not the others got split scores across three weeks of real use.

 Detailed Reviews: Best Tana Alternatives 2026